 11. Respect for User Rights and Privacy

 Moderators must respect user rights and privacy while enforcing platform policies, ensuring that moderation actions are proportionate and respectful of user autonomy and dignity.
+This includes understanding data privacy compliance requirements when handling user information during investigations.

 12. Continuous Learning and Adaptation